marota/ExpertOp4Grid/README.md

 (can be changed in config.ini file)topologies with a simulator and rank them accordingly.

 ![Drag Racing](./alphaDeesp/ressources/third_line_algorithm_es_.png)

-explain internal structure, and how another API simulator could be plugged in.

-mention at which step you can have a graphical print. (when we can display a graph and where)

 # TESTS
 To launch the test suite: